 If your order is in stock and we process the charges to your credit card it will ship within seven business days from the date of your order.

 We will send you shipping confirmation within 24 hours of your order leaving the warehouse to the e-mail address you provided when checking out.

-From brand to bran shipping times may vary. iKamper takes around 30 days to arrive, however all other brands will most likely be at your place between 5 to 10 days after you plced the order.
+From brand to brand shipping times may vary.
+However, you order will most likely be at your place between 5 to 14 days after you placed it.